stevenc49/stevenc49.github.io/_problems/sql_second_highest_salary.md

 100
 ```

+- offset chooses the one you want and puts it on the top
+- limit just selects the top one

 But we also have to use the ifnull( if this is null , return this value ) clause

 {% highlight sql %}